 What is neuromarketing?

-Wouldn’t it be great if small businesses and marketers understood how people think and make purchasing decisions?
+Wouldn’t it be great for small businesses and marketers to understand how people think and make purchasing decisions?

 This is possible through the science of neuromarketing.

 Neuromarketing combines neuroscience, social psychology, and market research to inform advertising, product design, pricing, design, and other decisions.